-You may find that there is a common question in most pellet grill, and that is: “How much pellets for electric smoker should I use?”, and also “Is one pound of wood chips equal to another?”
+You may find that there is a common question in most pellet grills, and that is: “How many pellets for an electric smoker should I use?”, and also “Is one pound of wood chips equal to another?”

 First, there is the hardwood: these are mostly fruit trees, such as apple or cherry.
 They bring a strong sweet flavor to whatever meat you smoke with them.
 As a result of that, they are really good for poultry and fish smoking.

 Next you have the softwoods: they mostly come from conifer trees, such as pine or cedar.
 They will give a subtle flavor to your food, so they are really good for meats with a strong taste, like pork or beef.